 14. Focus On Quality Over Quantity

 Mark Shields once famously said, “There is always strength in numbers.”
 While it makes for a great quote, the context is often untrue, especially in business blogging.
-Many businesses dive head first into blogging without taking the time to evaluate the quality their blog posts can maintain as the volume of posts rise.
+Many businesses dive head first into blogging without taking the time to evaluate the quality their blog content can maintain as the volume of posts rise.
 If you don’t have the time it takes to write a comprehensive, value-added blog post every single week, just focus on writing one great blog post every other week rather than cranking out two or three bad ones during the same timeframe.

 15. Create a Variety of Posts